 Aug.
 18, 1862 – William Wright Kilpatrick enlisted in Co.
 H of the 53rd Alabama Infantry, Mounted “Partisan Rangers,” at Elba, Ala.
 He received a $50 enlistment bonus, but had no horse.
 He served 180 days without a horse and was assigned as a teamster until the end of hostilities.
 Born in 1835 in Barbour County, he passed away in 1898 in Butler County and was buried in the New Home Primitive Baptist Cemetery in the Dottelle community in Monroe County.

 Aug.
-18, 1862 – During the Civil War, skirmishes were fought at White Oak Ridge, Missouri; at Clark's Mountain and near Rapidan Station, Virginia; and at Huttonsville, West Virginia.
+18, 1862 – During the Civil War, skirmishes were fought at White Oak Ridge, Mo.; at Clark's Mountain and near Rapidan Station, Va.; and at Huttonsville, W.Va.
 Corpus Christi, Texas was bombarded by Federal Naval forces.

 Aug.
 18, 1863 – During the Civil War, General Thomas Ewing issued orders freeing slaves of Missourians actively involved with the Confederate Army.

 Aug.
-18, 1863 – During the Civil War, skirmishes were fough at Pueblo Colorado, Arizona; near Albany and Crab Orchard, Kentucky; at Payne's Plantation, near Grenada, Mississippi; and at Bristoe Station, Virginia.
+18, 1863 – During the Civil War, skirmishes were fought at Pueblo Colorado, Arizona; near Albany and Crab Orchard in Kentucky; at Payne's Plantation, near Grenada, Miss.; and at Bristoe Station, Va.

 Aug.
 18, 1864 – During the Civil War, a skirmish occurred near Antioch Church, Ala.

 Aug.
-18, 1864 – During the Civil War, skirmishes were fought along Bailey's Creek, on the Charles City Road, Fussell's Mill, and at Opequon, Virginia; at Pine Bluff and near Benton, Arkansas; at Camp Creek, Georgia; at Geiger's Lake, Kentucky; near Pasquotank, North Carolina; and at Point Isabel, Texas.
+18, 1864 – During the Civil War, skirmishes were fought along Bailey's Creek, on the Charles City Road, Fussell's Mil, and at Opequon in Virginia; at Pine Bluff and near Benton, Ark.; at Camp Creek, Ga.; at Geiger's Lake, Ky.; near Pasquotank, N.C.; and at Point Isabel, Texas.

 Aug.
 18, 1864 – During the Civil War, Kilpatrick's cavalry raid in Georgia began and continued until August 22.